 I defend femininity, motherhood and the dignity of women, but I am not a feminist.

-I want a working environment that values and recognises the added value that motherhood brings to our professional careers, that does not penalise us for wanting to reduce our working hours to be on time to pick up the children from school, for taking a leave of absence or for wanting to have more children.
+I want a work environment that values and recognizes the added value that motherhood brings to our professional careers, that does not penalize us for wanting to reduce the workday to be on time to pick up the children from school, for taking a leave of absence or for wanting to have more children.

 I don't want us to be ignored or humiliated, or condemned to social death if we choose for a time, or forever, to dedicate ourselves exclusively to our family.
 Invisible women, the ones no one talks about, have been the mortar of our society for years.
 And even today these invisible women continue to silently build families and hearts without the slightest social recognition.

 I am not a feminist because I am a mother of boys and girls and I want justice to be equal for both.
-Of course I want my daughters to be able to walk at night in peace, but I also want my sons not to be prejudged just because they are men.
-I want my daughters to achieve their dreams because of their hard work and their worth, not because they are women, and I want my sons to be able to enjoy watching their sons grow up too.
+Of course I want my daughters to be able to walk quietly at night, but I also want my sons not to be prejudged just because they are men.
+I want my daughters to achieve their dreams because of their effort and their worth, not because they are women, and I want my sons to be able to enjoy watching their children grow up.

 I am not a feminist, and I don't want to be, because feminism TODAY, means confrontation, struggle, contempt for men.
 And I want a society in which men and women are equal before the law but in which the wonderful differences between the two are recognized and valued.